Hyperbolic models of transitive topologically Anosov flows in dimension three: Introduction.

 Recall that a flow is called \emph{transitive} if there exists a dense orbit.
-The purpose of this work is to give a consistent proof of the following statement:
+The purpose of this work is to prove the following statement:

-\begin{thmA} Every transitive topological Anosov flow on a closed $3$- manifold admits a hyperbolic model, which in addition preserves an ergodic smooth volume form. \end{thmA}
+\begin{thmA} Every transitive topologically Anosov flow on a closed $3$-manifold admits a hyperbolic model, which in addition preserves an ergodic smooth volume form. \end{thmA}

+In some literature on the subject (e.g. \cite{brunella_thesis}, \cite{fried_surgery} and \cite{mosher_monograph}) we can find arguments trying to support the existence of hyperbolic models of topologically Anosov flows, specially in the transitive case.
+Nevertheless, as we can confirm from more recent works (e.g. \cite{bonatti-wilkinson}) there is no agreement about a complete proof.

-Some special cases of this result can be derived from the works \cite{plante_sol_mafld_classification} and \cite{ghys_Classification_Anosov_circle_bundles}, if we restrict the topology of the ambient manifold to a torus bundle or a Seifert manifold.
+Some special cases of this result can be derived from the works \cite{plante_sol_mafld_classification} and \cite{ghys_Classification_Anosov_circle_bundles}, if we assume that the ambient manifold is a torus bundle or a Seifert manifold.
 In those works, by studying the topological properties of the invariant foliations associated with an Anosov flow, it is shown that, in each case, there is essentially one possible model: \emph{suspension of a hyperbolic automorphism of the torus} or \emph{geodesic flow of a hyperbolic surface}.
-These results extend into the context of topological Anosov (or even expansive, see \cite{brunella_expansivos_seifert} and \cite{paternain_geodesic_flows}) and provide the existence of hyperbolic models. \footnote{Thought it was probably not so clear the difference between the two notions at the beginnings of surgery theory applied on Anosov flows, it is clear nowadays that a complete answer is missing.
-In some literature on the subject (e.g. \cite{brunella_thesis}, \cite{fried_surgery} and the (unfinished) \cite{mosher_monograph}) we can find arguments trying to support the existence of hyperbolic models of topological Anosov flows, specially in the transitive case.
-Nevertheless, as we can confirm from more recent works, there is no general agreement about a proof of the conjecture stated in \cite{bonatti-wilkinson}.}
+These results extend into the context of topologically Anosov (or even expansive, see \cite{brunella_expansivos_seifert} and \cite{paternain_geodesic_flows}) and provide the existence of hyperbolic models.

-Let's explain which are the general elements for our construction of hyperbolic models of transitive topological Anosov flows.
+We do not know a proof of Theorem \textbf{A} without the transitivity assumption.
+The proof that we present here makes use of an \emph{open book decomposition} of the supporting 3-manifold associated to the topologically Anosov flow, that is not available in the non-transitive case.

+\begin{rem} It is worth to note that every transitive smooth Anosov flow in dimension three (or in any dimension, provided that the dimension of the strong stable manifold is one) admits a hyperbolic model which preserves a smooth volume form, as it is proved in \cite{asaoka_invariant_volumes}.
+Nevertheless, we do not make use of this result in the present construction, but instead we directly construct the invariant measure, since it appears naturally in the hyperbolic models that we provide at Section \ref{section_hyperbolic_models}. \end{rem}